evoila/osb-docs/pages/service-keys.md

 sharedModules: {
   general: true,
   backup: false,
-  serviceKeys: true // This needs to be set to truw
+  serviceKeys: true // This needs to be set to true
 }
 ```